 An area on the source with the indication "Less water" should be encoded using the feature Caution Area (see clause 16.10).
-Caution notes in such areas must be encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+Caution notes in such areas must be encoded using the complex attribute information (see clause 2.4.6).